Holy Trinity Episcopal Church (Inwood) - New York City

 3 manuals, 57 stops, 43 ranks

-On May 15, 1923, a contract was signed with the Hillgreen, Lane and Company of Alliance, Ohio, to repair and improve the 1888 Hook & Hastings organ.
+On May 15, 1923, a contract was signed with the Hillgreen, Lane & Company of Alliance, Ohio, to repair and improve the 1888 Hook & Hastings organ.
 Hillgreen, Lane reused most of the old pipes, providing additional chests and pipes to extend most manual ranks to 61 or 73 notes, and the pedal ranks to 32 notes.
 A total of seven new ranks were added, including three in the Swell, and four in a new enclosed Auxiliary division located in the North Gallery.
 The rebuilt organ was converted to electro-pneumatic action, and a new electric console was installed.
 Total cost of the project was $8,800.00.
 This organ burned when a fire gutted the church interior in 1925.

 Great Organ (Manual II) – 61 notes, enclosed with Choir